 Reducing insulin resistance through medications such as metformin often helps restore ovulation in women with PCOS.
 If not, your doctor may prescribe ovulation-inducing medications, typically clomiphene citrate.

 Both underweight and overweight are associated with an increased risk of anovulation.

 In underweight women, anovulation is usually due to hormonal imbalances and/or nutritional deficiencies caused by undernourishment.
 Gaining a few pounds to achieve a healthy body mass index (BMI) will often be enough to restore a normal menstrual cycle.

-Extreme dieting or very intense exercising may also disrupt the normal functioning of your reproductive system.
-If you suspect this is your case, you may want to consult a dietician to help you establish a balanced diet and exercise regime.
+Extreme dieting, or very intense exercising, may also disrupt the normal functioning of your reproductive system.
+If you suspect that this is your case, you may want to consult a dietician to help you establish a balanced diet and exercise regime.

 An underactive thyroid gland is another frequent cause of anovulation.
 This condition, known as hypothyroidism, affects the production of reproductive hormones including estrogen and FSH.